-You’ll start by painting the entire top of your paper plate with your brown craft paint.
+- Start by painting the entire top of the paper plate with the brown craft paint.

-While you’re waiting for your paint to dry, cut the snout and antlers from your brown construction paper.
+- While waiting for the paint to dry, cut the snout and antlers from the brown construction paper.
 You’ll want a large oval that’s about 4 to 4-1/2 inches wide for the snout.

-Flip the plate over and attach your antlers so that they stick out the top.
-You can either tape of glue.
+- Flip the plate over and attach the antlers so that they stick out the top.
+You can either tape or glue.
 I found that tape was easier for this part of the process.

-Finally, glue the red nose to the bottom half of your snout.
-Press down for awhile until the glue starts to dry.
+- Finally, glue the red nose to the bottom half of the snout.
+Press down for a while until the glue starts to dry.